CMB from a Gauss-Bonnet-induced de Sitter fixed point: Observational Constraints

 }

 The model parameters are $\bar{\xi}_i$ ($i=1,2,\cdots$) and $m$.
-In addition there are two parameters, $x$ and $y$, for the initial condition.
-To fix the initial condition in general requires a full picture of the scalar potential as well as the coupling function which are expected to be given by an UV-complete theory.
-Our approach is phenomenological and we are interested in possible phenomenological interpretations of the de Sitter fixed points of the cosmological solutions.
+In addition, there are two parameters, $x$ and $y$, for the initial conditions.
+Fixing the initial conditions in general requires a full picture of the scalar potential as well as the coupling function, which are expected to be given by an UV-complete theory.
+Our approach is phenomenological, and we are interested in possible phenomenological interpretations of the de Sitter fixed points of the cosmological solutions.
 Therefore, we will first fix $x$ and $y$ and see how the model parameters are constrained.
 We will then discuss the initial condition dependence.

 The mass of the inflaton $m$ is determined in such a way that the normalization of the scalar power spectrum amplitude matches the Planck result \cite{Akrami:2018odb}, $A_s \approx 2.1\times 10^{-9}$ at the pivot scale $k=0.05\;{\rm Mpc}^{-1}$.
-The scale $k$ is related to the e-folding number between the horizon exit of the modes and the reheating.
-As we are only interested in the physics near the nontrivial fixed point, we consider the chosen potential $V$ and coupling function $\xi$ to be reliable only near the fixed point, and assume that the subsequent evolution of the inflaton dynamics justifies the comparison of the spectra of the previous section \ref{sec:pert} and the Planck result.
-For the coefficients of the Taylor-expanded coupling function $\xi(\varphi)$, we ignore negligible terms that are higher than the third order, i.e., $\bar{\xi}_{i>3}=0$.
-We are thus left with three free parameters, $\bar{\xi}_1$, $\bar{\xi}_2$ and $\bar{\xi}_3$.
+The scale $k$ is related to the $e$-folding number between the horizon exit of the modes and the reheating.
+As we are only interested in the physics near the nontrivial fixed point, we consider the chosen potential $V$ and coupling function $\xi$ to be reliable only near the fixed point, and assume that the subsequent evolution of the inflaton dynamics justifies the comparison of the spectra of the previous Sec. \ref{sec:pert} and the Planck result.
+For the coefficients of the Taylor-expanded coupling function $\xi(\varphi)$, we ignore negligible terms that are higher than the third order; i.e., $\bar{\xi}_{i>3}=0$.
+We are thus left with three free parameters, $\bar{\xi}_1$, $\bar{\xi}_2$, and $\bar{\xi}_3$.

 We first note that there exists a correlation between the value of the nontrivial fixed point $\bar{\varphi}_*$ and $\bar{\xi}_2$, from the zeroth-order correction in the spectral index \eqref{eqn:SSIxy}.
 One may express $\bar{\xi}_2$ in terms of $\bar{\varphi}_*$ and $n_s$ by using the zeroth-order expression of the spectral index, {